bartolomej/wikinet/README.md

 ##### `node bin/cli scrape --link <wiki-link>`

+Start with this command.
 Scrapes all the connections to other pages from page <wiki-link><br>

 ##### `node bin/cli bfs --initial <wiki-link>`